Hollywood Doll, Dream World dolls, Junel and Duchess Dolls

 Hollywood Manufacturing dolls are marked A Hollywood Doll around a star on the back.
-To identify your dolls name, it will need to be in original clothing, a it’s marked box or wrist tag.
+To identify your dolls name, you may need original clothing, it’s marked box, booklet.
+Shop for vintage Hollywood Manufacturing dolls

 Hollywood Doll Mfg. vintage names or themes identified – Baby Buggy series, Ballerina, Bedtime Dolly, Bridegroom, Bunny Rabbit, Cradle series, Everyday series, Little Friends, Little One, Little Snow Baby, Lucky Star series, Lullaby series, Nun, Nursery Rhymes series, Old Mother Witch, Peter Rabbit, Playmates, Princess series, Queen for a Day, Sweetheart series, Toyland series, Rock-A-Bye baby, Western series, Wishes.